 - 1. To listen to homework instructions in class. - 2.
-To write down instructions, for the task and the deadline date, into the Student Planner. - 3.
-To ensure that homework is completed and handed in to meet the deadline. - 4.
-To attempt all work to the best of their ability. - 5.
+To ensure that homework is completed and handed in to meet the deadline.
+(All details will be found on the student and parent Arbor app). - 3.
+To attempt all work to the best of their ability. - 4.
 To inform the class teacher of any difficulties.